Evereth, Viceroy of Plunder

 Arcane Signet/Talisman of Indulgence

 Solid mana rocks which produce the colors we need.
-These is the best of the ones which are not mana-positive in our list, and post-Peer into the Abyss we can use these that tap for color as a filter for the mana-positive ones like Grim Monolith or Mana Vault.
+These are the best of the ones which are not mana-positive in our list, and post-Peer into the Abyss we can use these that tap for color as a filter for the mana-positive ones like Grim Monolith or Mana Vault.

 Chrome Mox